mmperf/mmperf/README.md

 cmake --build build
 ```

-#### Compare mmperf results among different backends

-We compare mmperf results among cuBLAS, IREE-CUDA and TVM-CUDA (TVM Auto-scheduler, a.k.a.
+Another example to compare mmperf results among cuBLAS, IREE-CUDA and TVM-CUDA (TVM Auto-scheduler, a.k.a.
 Ansor) with this command line:

 ```bash
 cmake -GNinja \